 As a beauty-lover, I often feel I pang of guilt at how my unsustainable purchasing patterns and personal care habits are affecting the environment around me – and I’m not alone in my thoughts.
 Research conducted by the leading market research group, Mintel, indicates that sustainability is a growing concern amongst millennial consumers.
 But what can we do to reduce our environmental impact?

 There are many ways we can implement changes to make our Beauty and Personal Care routines more sustainable.
 Please keep reading for 5 simple sustainable beauty swaps that can reduce the environmental impact of your beauty routine.

 Helpful Sustainability Vocabulary

 Single-Use: a term that refers to a product which may be used once before being thrown out.
 Examples include Q-Tips, plastic plates, makeup remover wipes

 5 Simple Sustainable Beauty Swaps

 1 | Swap single-use cotton-rounds for cloth cotton rounds or face cloths that can be washed and reused

-Rather than buying cotton rounds that need to be disposed of after one use, consider investing in multi-use, washable cloth cotton rounds or specialty face cloths that are intended for makeup removal.
+Stop buying cotton rounds that need to be tossed after a single use.
+Instead, consider investing in multi-use, washable cloth cotton rounds.
+Alternatively, try a specialty face cloths that are intended for makeup removal.

 2 | Swap single-use facial wipes for cleansing oil/milk, face wash, or micellar water

-If you still use facial wipes to remove your makeup, consider switching to a more sustainable alternative such as a cleansing oil, milk, or balm, a heavy-duty face wash, or micellar water will effectively remove makeup.
-Also, these cleansing alternatives are more sustainable because they create less waste than a traditional wipe.
+Consider switching to a more sustainable alternative than face wipes.
+A cleansing oil, cleansing milk, or cleansing balm, a heavy-duty face wash, or micellar water will effectively remove makeup.
+Also, these cleansing alternatives are more sustainable.
+Multi-use cleansers create less waste than a wipe.

 3 | If possible, swap makeup removers overall for micro-fiber clothes that only need water to remove makeup

-If you can, consider ditching makeup remover and single-use cotton rounds altogether!
-Instead, invest in a Makeup Eraser (or similar clothes) that only require water to gently, but thoroughly remove makeup.
-Using clothes like this can eliminate waste.
+Consider ditching makeup remover and single-use cotton rounds altogether!
+Instead, invest in a Makeup Eraser (or similar clothes).
+These only require water to thoroughly remove makeup.
+Using clothes like this eliminates waste.

 4 | Swap individually packaged sheet masks for DIY sheet masks or Bio-Cellulose sheet masks